 - Sneakers vs. trainers

-Sneakers, like athletic shoes and/or trainers, have a rubber or synthetic sole that includes linen or canvas on the upper side.
-But sneakers aren’t always appropriate for the stress and strains of heavy physical activity, unlike trainers, which have thicker soles that provide additional shock absorption and ventilation.
+Sneakers, like athletic shoes and/or trainers, have a rubber or synthetic sole that includes linen or canvas on the upper side, but sneakers aren’t always appropriate for the stress and strains of heavy physical activity, unlike trainers, which have thicker soles that provide additional shock absorption and ventilation.

 There’s no reason you can’t wear sandals or flip-flops with jeans, as long as you keep your feet and toes well-groomed (nothing ruins the look more than a nasty batch of toenails).
 Sandals work well with relaxed or average-fit jeans, including jeans of a lighter color.
 Like boat shoes, however, many people choose to wear sandals with shorts.

-So, the chukka resembles a boot, in some respects, but it also qualifies as casual footwear that looks nice with jeans.
-Chukkas typically consist of calfskin leather or suede, and have crepe soles that offer plenty of comfort.
+So, the chukka resembles a boot in some respects, but it also qualifies as casual footwear that looks nice with jeans.
+Chukkas typically consist of calfskin leather or suede and have crepe soles that offer plenty of comfort.

 - Chelsea boot

-While it’s definitely a boot, not a shoe, the Chelsea remains a contemporary favorite long after its heyday in the 1960s thanks to the Beatles.
+While it’s definitely a boot, not a shoe, the Chelsea remains a contemporary favorite long after its heyday in the 1960s (thanks to the Beatles).
 They look great with slim jeans, and they’re comfortable to wear.

 Men’s Dress Shoes

 The brogue is one of the most formal styles of footwear and one that has stood the test of time.
 Can you wear them with jeans?
 Yes, but stick with straight leg jeans (or even skinny jeans) that don’t cover the distinctive patterns and designs of your shoe.
-You can wear them rolled-up cuffs because the lighter color of the inside of jeans transitions nicely with the color of your brogues.
+You can wear rolled-up cuffs, because the lighter color of the inside of jeans transitions nicely with the color of your brogues.

-Brogues in the brown color spectrum have a bit of informality about them, which makes them a great match for denim.
-But they do look best with jeans of darker shades, including black.
+Brogues in the brown color spectrum have a bit of informality about them, which makes them a great match for denim, but they do look best with jeans of darker shades, including black.

-The derby closely resembles an oxford shoe with one exception: the lacing is sewn on the outside of the shoe and is more noticeable.
+The derby closely resembles an oxford shoe, but with one exception: the lacing is sewn on the outside of the shoe and is more noticeable.
 The lacing also gives the derby a bit more informal appearance than an oxford, which makes it more suitable for wearing with jeans.
 Derbies look great with smart casual apparel that may even include dress shorts.

 Formal, elegant, dress – all are suitable adjectives for describing the Oxford.
 Note: a brogue is a style of an oxford shoe (with the wingtip being a prime example) but stands on its own as a specific type of shoe, at least in the minds of various shoe gurus.
-Back to the Oxford, however; in general, the sleeker the design, the more formal the Oxford, and the less suitable it is for wearing with jeans.
+Back to the Oxford, however: in general, the sleeker the design, the more formal the Oxford and the less suitable it is for wearing with jeans.

 - Monk strap

-You’ll recognize a monk strap by its bold buckle and it offers a nice, dressy alternative to a lace-up shoe.
+You’ll recognize a monk strap by its bold buckle, and it offers a nice, dressy alternative to a lace-up shoe.
 It occupies a space between the Oxford and derby regarding formality, and it’s OK to wear them with jeans.
 You can buy them with single or double monk straps.

 The loafer is a slip-on that one could argue fits under the “casual” shoe heading, as well.
-While they offer a more laid-back look than an oxford or brogue, loafers (including tasseled loafers) work with dressier clothes – even for in a professional work setting – and jeans.
+While they offer a more laid-back look than an Oxford or brogue, loafers (including tasseled loafers) work with dressier clothes – even in a professional work setting – and jeans.
 Loafers have a moccasin-like upper, not unlike boat shoes, but have a heel, unlike the moccasin.